 Noel Mc Guill and Sandra Floyd

-The Noel Mc Guill and Sandra Floyd Memorial races were held in conjunction with Rás na hÉireann in 2014, 2015, 2016 and this will be the case for 2017.
+The Noel Mc Guill and Sandra Floyd Memorial races were held in conjunction with Rás na hÉireann in 2014, and this has been the case since.
 The Mc Guill and Floyd families were delighted with this new concept and very proud to have their loved ones remembered as part of the prestigious Rás na hÉireann.
 The Noel Mc Guill memorial Cup is now awarded annually to the winning Club team in the senior men's event and the Sandra Floyd memorial cup is presented to the winning Club team in the senior ladies' event.

 Noel Mc Guill Sandra Floyd 2012

 We marked the 40th Anniversary of the Death of Noel Mc Guill in the Rás Tailteann Cycling Event in 2012.

 The Noel Mc Guill/Sandra Floyd Memorial Cross Country Event 2012 was a huge success with the senior ladies winning the Sandra Floyd Cup; Featuring Emma Fay, Sarah Haak, Karen Costello and Sandra Doheny as the scoring members and a magnificent 8 juvenile/junior wins for the Club:

 Under 7 Girls Lucy Sheridan, Under 9 Girls Grace Fitzpatrick, Under 9 Boys Patrick Farrell, Under 13 Boys Jack Mc Cullough, Under 15 Girls Aoife Fay, Under 17 Girls Niamh Murray, Junior Girls Emma Fay, Junior Boys Conor Dunne